-CueSports International is committed to providing the best billiard events.
-To supplement the game rules, the Official Rules of CueSports International, we have developed these Tournament Regulations to detail event procedures not covered in the game rules.
-If there are any differences between the game rules and these regulations, these regulations shall take precedence.
+CueSports International and the USA Pool League are committed to providing the best billiard events.
+To supplement the game rules, the Official Rules of CueSports International, and the structure and scoring detailed in the USA Pool League Player Handbook, we have developed these Tournament Regulations to detail event procedures not covered in those documents.
+If there are any differences between those documents and these regulations, these regulations shall take precedence.
 Please ask any referee or event official if you have any questions concerning the game rules or these tournament regulations.